Barclay and Edwin Coppock: Edwin Coppock captured, tried, and hanged

 For his participation in John Brown's raid on Harpers Ferry, Edwin was tried and convicted of treason, murder, and fomenting a slave insurrection, and was hanged in Charles Town, Virginia (since 1863, West Virginia), on December 16, 1859.
 He wrote to his uncle, Joshua Coppock, two days before his execution.
 The uncle went to Charles Town and brought Edwin's body to Salem; the "rude coffin" in which it was transported is held by the Ohio History Connection at its Museum in Columbus.

 The body was laid out three nights, with armed guard; the guard was to prevent anti-abolitionists from stealing the body to prevent the funeral.
 Attendance was described as "immense"; hundreds came for the funeral and to hear the "eulogistic speeches".
 The body was moved to City Hall.
 His remains were first buried in the Friends Burying Ground, New Garden, Ohio.
 Attendance at the burial was estimated to have been from two to three thousand.

 By 1888 he had been reburied in Hope Cemetery, about 10 mi away in Salem, his grave marked by a plain brownstone monument some 12 ft in height, marked only with his name and his birth and death dates.

 This monument was erected through the liberality of an eccentric old Scotchman named [Daniel] Howell Hise, who was at that time living near Salem, and to his honor be it said, was a prominent "Conductor" on the "Underground Railway," helping many a runaway slave on his way through Ohio to Canada and liberty.
 It is a fact worthy of note that on each recurring Decoration Day Coppic's [sic] grave is marked, through the courtesy of the Grand Army post of Salem, with the little flag entltling it to be decorated with wreaths and bouquets of flowers by the comrades and little girls detailed for that purpose, just the same as the graves of tha Union soldiers whose remains to the number of 200 are burled in the beautiful old village cemetery.

-A plaque was added much later.